 - Additional conversion features.
 While quizzes are a great way to drive sales, quizzes are just one tool in your conversion rate optimization toolkit.
 For your quizzes to drive the most sales, look for a quiz app that allows you to do things like easily incorporate Shopify discount codes, show targeted messaging based on a visitor’s quiz results, or display teaser pop-ups that promote your quiz to site visitors.

-10 Tips for Creating a Shopify Product Quiz That Drives Results
+10 Tips for Building a Great Shopify Product Quiz

 If you’re new to Shopify quizzes, we previously compiled a quick quiz guide to show you how to build a product recommendation quiz.